l-koehler/untis-py/README.md

   passed to the program, QSettings will not be used.
   In combination with `--text-only`, this allows for usage of the program
   without installing PyQt.
+  School like in the URL parameter, server only subdomain.webuntis.com

 ### Terminal-only arguments
 * Use `-t` or `--text-only` to not use an UI,